Hobohodo/RomanNumerals-API/notes.md

 constants to help with the logic and either have a foreach() loop over valid time periods or use an associative array and just find the index.

 * Removed blade templates as everything is now working using JSON.

+* Decided to look up Exception Handling and found a much nicer way using Laravel - tried to implement that